OpenDataology/website/content/en/docs/external-add-ons/fairing/install-fairing.md

     Python 3.6.5
     ```

-1. Kubeflow Fairing uses Docker to package your code.
+1. OpenDataology Fairing uses Docker to package your code.
 Run the following
     command in your terminal session to verify if Docker is installed and
     running in your notebook environment: